Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Groups/Game Design/Game Design.md

 This page can become an invitation to all people who want to build something and are keen to move this forward.

 ## Must-Have Attributes
 As a guide to our design, I propose that the following be built-in at the core of our game, and apparent at every level.
+Challenges, additions, likes, welcome.

 - [[#Fun]]
 - [[#Meaningful]]
 - [[#Useful Skills]]